lh3/hickit/README.md

 The output is still in the pairs format.
 The last four columns give the pseudo-probability of four possible phases, inferred by an EM-like algorithm.
-A number 0.75 or above is generally considered reliable based on held-out validation.
-You can perform such a validation with
+A number 0.75 or above is generally considered reliable based on held-out validation, which can be performed with
 ```sh
 hickit pair -v.1 contacts.pairs.gz > impute.val
 ```